Shicheng-Guo/PRS_Height_Admixed_Populations/README.md

 -PCA_and_GWAS:PCA analysis of UKB_afr and GWAS for height in UKB_afr_imputed (subdirectory)

+-ldpred: analyses with LDpred1 for comparison with C+T

+-imputed: analyses with imputed genotype files when available (HRS, UKB)

 *output: where Rds files and such are stored, not to be pushed to repo.

 *figs: where figures are stored, not to be pushed to repo.